logdna/mezmo-workshops/content/en/transaction-to-s3/_index.md

 cascade:
   type: docs
 description: >
   In this workshop, you will collect incoming financial transactions from edge devices, encrypt them in motion, filter, reduce and pass the information downstream to S3.
 This is a common scenario in retail, banking and other industries with many complexities to consider.
-A simplified version is presented to illustrate the fundamentals of the Mezmo Pipeline (Tech Preview).
+A simplified version is presented to illustrate the fundamentals of the [Mezmo Telemtry Pipeline](https://www.mezmo.com/telemetry-pipeline) (Tech Preview).
 tags:
   - Mezmo Pipeline
   - Demo Logs Source